harrywillss/ManuAI/README.md

 ## 📊 Dataset

-The project uses bird recordings from [Xeno-canto](https://xeno-canto.org/), a citizen science project focused on sharing bird sounds from around the world.
+The project uses bird recordings from [Xeno-canto](https://xeno-canto.org/), a citizen science project focused on sharing bird sounds from around the world, as well as the ['New Zealand Bird Sound' Kaggle dataset](https://www.kaggle.com/datasets/ollypowell/new-zealand-bird-sound/data?select=DOC_001_Tier1)

 ### Data Processing Pipeline